mglantz/advanced-networking-workshop/labs/lab-1/README.md

 </p>
 </details>

-Well done, later on in the workshop, you will learn some different methods where you can use this type of information to automate various common tasks.
+Well done, later on in the workshop, you will learn some different methods where you can use this type of information to automate common tasks.

 ### 1.1.3.2 Performing backups
 A very common scenario when we are pulling information from the network devices is when we are performing backups.
 You can use the various facts gathering modules to perform a backup, but normally there is a config module you can use for this specific purpose, which is simpler to use.
 Again, like the fact gathering module, there are unique versions of the config modules for different network vendors.
 For example: